hyphanet/plugin-WebOfTrust/STYLE.md

   - `Based on Freetalk commit COMMIT_HASH`
   - `Based on WoT commit COMMIT_HASH`
   The `.` to end the sentence is left out so the hash can be copied easily.

+## Shell scripts / CI scripts

+- When writing auxiliary shell scripts / CI scripts always use the long-form of parameters to improve readability, e.g. use `cp --archive` instead of `cp -a`.